 Compliance and certification

-WA Police has in place strict requirements for the accuracy of speed and red-light cameras.
+The WA Police Force has in place strict requirements for the accuracy of speed and red-light cameras.
 The testing of enforcement devices in WA exceeds the standards required by the manufacturer and are matched only by other state police jurisdictions in Australia.

 Regular speed comparison testing is conducted at red-light/speed camera sites.
 Speed accuracy, reliability and sensor tests are also performed by comparing a test vehicle's displayed speed (using an accurate calibrated speedometer display) and matching it with the speed shown on the camera measurement device.
 Additionally, the camera operator is responsible for testing the unit prior to and after an operation to ensure the device is operating correctly.